 1. Cures Dengue Fevers

 Having 25 mL of papaya leaf juice (in water) twice a day boosts your platelet count and reduces the severity of the infection, making it successful in dengue fever treatment.

 2. Has Antimalarial And Plasmodiastatic Properties

-A 2011 mouse study shows that papaya leaf extract can effectively treat malaria.
+AA 2011 mouse study shows that papaya leaf extract can be noted as an effective malaria treatment.
 It has plasmodiastatic properties, i.e., it decelerates the growth rate of Plasmodium in your body, indirectly controlling malarial fever.